desmos-labs/primer/phases/phase-2/README.md

 This should return you the current version, which should start with `0.2.0`.

 ### Updating from Phase 1
-If you have already taken part to the first phase of the Primer program, you can update your already installed executables by executing:
+If you have already taken part to the Phase 1 of the Primer program, you can update your already installed executables by executing:

 ```bash
 cd $GOPATH/src/github.com/desmos-labs/desmos